tmrhombus/LLDJstandalones/README.md

 ### list files
 From `commontools` folder
+1. `bash makemasterlist.sh` makes master lists from which other lists are derived
-1. `bash makelists.sh` makes lists of files and puts them in `lists` folder
+2. `bash makelists.sh` makes lists of files and puts them in `lists` folder
-2. `bash rmbadfiles.sh` removes a few specific corrupted files from lists
+3. `bash rmbadfiles.sh` removes a few specific corrupted files from lists
-3. `bash cleanlists.sh` goes through lists and makes sure only .root files are present
+4. `bash cleanlists.sh` goes through lists and makes sure only .root files are present
-4. `bash countevents.sh` calls `countevents.cxx` and makes .info files in `lists` folder
+5. `bash countevents.sh` calls `countevents.cxx` and makes .info files in `lists` folder

 ### run analyzer
 From `analyzers` folder